-Get ready for the best new adventure and mystery books for kids because Find more than enough recommendations to keep your kids reading for months.
+Get ready for the best new adventure books and mystery books for kids because here are more than enough recommendations to keep your kids reading for months.
 (These are mostly all middle grade chapter books with three YA books that I snuck in at the end.)
 As always, happy reading!

 Thrilling Adventure and Mystery Chapter Books

 The Unlikely Adventures of Mabel Jones by Will Mabbitt ADVENTURE ages 8 – 12

 Caught picking her nose . . . and eating it . . . means Mabel Jones gets taken by animal pirates to another world of animals.
 This is a fun adventure filled with crazy characters, a dramatic narrator, and goofy illustrations.
 This is an easier chapter book, perfect for 8-year olds.

 The Curious Cat Spy Club by Linda Joy Singleton MYSTERY ages 8 – 12

 What a fantastic new book series — my daughter and I devoured this first book.
 (She’s currently enjoying the 2nd.)
 Three kids from seemingly different social circles band together to rescue kittens they found in a dumpster — and solve the mystery of who would try to kill the kittens.